Giosue Gallucci: Political influence

-He gained near immunity from law enforcement by allying with the Tammany Hall, Democratic political machine that ruled Manhattan and New York City politics virtually unopposed.
+He gained near immunity from law enforcement by allying with the Tammany Hall, the Democratic political machine that ruled Manhattan and New York City politics virtually unopposed.
 The political patronage of Tammany Hall controlled the city's police and bureaucracy that handed out the construction contracts and licenses.
 With his ability to mobilize the vote in Harlem and register immigrants, he delivered a significant number of ballots.
 According to the New York Herald, he was "certainly the most powerful Italian politically in the city, and during campaigns was exceptionally active."
 His political connections allowed for "a certain measure of immunity from police interference."

-According to Salvatore Cotillo, the first Italian-born Justice of the New York Supreme Court who grew up in Italian Harlem, "to Gallucci all people were either hirelings or payers of tribute.
-It was a matter of concern in the neighbourhood if you were looked down upon by Gallucci."
+According to Salvatore Cotillo, who would become the first Italian-born Justice of the New York Supreme Court and who grew up in Italian Harlem, "to Gallucci all people were either hirelings or payers of tribute.
+It was a matter of concern in the neighborhood if you were looked down upon by Gallucci."
+According to Cotillo's biographer, Gallucci boasted that situations could be arranged with the police; that murder could be contracted out and stories circulated that witnesses disappeared.
 When Gallucci was arrested for carrying concealed weapons, Cotillo was asked to testify as a character witness on his behalf, but refused.
 In doing so, the Neapolitan-born Cotillo distanced himself from the local underworld that tried to offer him their "services".

+The Italian consul in New York from 1895 to 1905, Giovanni Branchi, painted a bleak picture of the situation of the Italian immigrant community at the time:

-"I have been accused of being interested in horse thieves, blackmailing, extortion from shop keepers, bomb explosions, kidnapping of children and other crimes, including murder," Gallucci allegedly told a reporter from the New York Herald who claimed to know him.
+Under these circumstances Gallucci could easily deny the charges against him.
+"I have been accused of being interested in horse thieves, blackmailing, extortion from shop keepers, bomb explosions, kidnapping of children and other crimes, including murder," he told a reporter from the New York Herald who claimed to know him.
 "My enemies are lying.
 They are jealous of my prosperity.
 I am blamed for every criminal deed which takes place here, but it is not the truth," he told the Herald reporter.
 "Many of the murders down here are the results of quarrels among the blackmailers themselves.
 They gamble, which leads to fighting, and they dispute the division of spoils.
 If a leader thinks another is trying to become boss, that man is marked for death."